Visiting Kedleston this February

 This school holiday, come along and build your own wooden bird box to create new homes for the wild birds in your garden.
 Spring might feel like a long way off but it’ll soon be nesting season and the wild birds will be looking for spring nest locations.
 There's no need to book but it is first come first served so come early to avoid disappointment!

 Looking to learn more about our native birds or even just enjoy a relaxed walk in the Kedleston grounds?
 Join Nick, one of our very knowledgeable volunteers as he guides you to some of Kedleston's best bird watching perches.
-He'll tell you all ab out the birdlife here in the park and around the lake and show what an amazing habitat Kedleston provides for them.
-There's no need to book just ask at visitor reception when you arrive and they'll show you where you need to go.
+He'll tell you all about the birdlife here in the park and around the lake and show what an amazing habitat Kedleston provides for them.
+There are guided walks available in February and March, advance booking essential.

 The red kites successfully bred in the parkland in 2018, and the adults have been spotted flying throughout the winter months, by visitors and volunteers.
 If you're planning a walk this month, do keep a look out for them.

 The parkland at Kedleston is ideal for walking your dog and you'll find water bowls and dog waste bins, as well a tasty treat at the end of your visit.
 To minimise disturbance to grazing livestock and nesting wildlife, and for the safety of all our visitors, we ask that dogs are kept on a lead while visiting Kedleston.